tharte/emacs-reveal/README.md

 once.
 The second one publishes the HTML presentation into the subdirectory `public`.
-(From within Emacs, you can generate the HTML presentation for an individual `org` file using Org’s export functionality by pressing a key such as `C-c C-e v b` or `C-c C-e v v`; note that the key binding changed with different versions of the back-end.)
+(From within Emacs, you can generate the HTML presentation for an individual `org` file using Org’s export functionality by pressing keys for org-re-reveal or oer-reveal as mentioned above.)